 First Burial Took Place

-Captain Louise Germain DeForest (1838 – 1870), a Civil War soldier, was the first person to be buried at Lake View Cemetery.
+Captain Louis Germain DeForest (1838 – 1870), a Civil War soldier, was the first person to be buried at Lake View Cemetery.
 At only 31 years of age, Captain DeForest preceded 895 Civil War patriots that would eventually be buried at Lake View.

 The Assassination of President Garfield

 James A. Garfield, the 20th president of the United States, was shot by an assassin.
 His bronze casket was interred in a temporary vault at Lake View Cemetery while construction on a permanent monument began.

 James A. Garfield Memorial Was Dedicated

 Designed by architect George Keller, the James A. Garfield Monument was dedicated and opened to the public on Memorial Day, 1890.
 The James A. Garfield Memorial was placed on the National Register of Historic places on April 11, 1973.

 Construction began on Wade Memorial Chapel, dedicated to the memory of Jeptha Wade, founder of The Western Union Telegraph Company and the first president of Lake View Cemetery.
 Cleveland architectural firm Hubbell & Benes designed the exterior structure, while the interior was designed and constructed by the studios of Louis Comfort Tiffany.
 This is one of the few Tiffany interiors left in the world today.
 Wade Memorial Chapel was placed on the National Register of Historic places on